sesamesoftware/DeploymentGuide/Datasources/Odoo.md

 [comment]: # (Step 3 should be Image of the datasource you can add the screenshot to the images folder or create a placeholder like {image of datasource screen})
 [comment]: # (adjust step 4 and below as needed)

-1. From the front page of the RJ UI, go to the left hand side and click **Datasources --> New Datasource**
+1. From the front page of the RJ UI, go to the left hand side and click **Datasources &rarr; New Datasource**
 2. On the next screen, choose a label for your Datasource.
-   1. Recommended: ‘Source Odoo' or something similar.
+   1. Recommended: `‘Source Odoo'` or something similar.
    2. Select Odoo Template
    3. Click Save
    ![Odoo Datasource](../images/Odoo-datasource.png)